anabahr/gittutorials/introduction.md

 Simulating a change made by someone else.

+Another writer goes in and makes yet another change.
+This is change 4.

 Testing making a change to my file.
 An API Mock App is a mock app that is created based on an existing API specification, allowing for development and testing against a live endpoint.